 The court held that damage to the motor vehicle and house trailer was not covered under the policy.
 Such damage also fell within the motorized vehicle exclusion, which excluded coverage for motor vehicles and trailers.
 The defendant insurer’s argument that coverage for perishable foodstuffs was excluded on the basis of “inherent vice” was rejected, because there was no proof that the refrigerated food was already in a state of deterioration.
 A clause in the policy insuring personal property damaged by a “change of temperature” also supported coverage.

-This case was digested by Kora Paciorek of Harper Grey LLP.
-If you would like to discuss this case further, please feel free to contact her directly at firstname.lastname@example.org or review her biography at http://www.harpergrey.com.
+This case was digested by Kora V. Paciorek and edited by David W. Pilley of Harper Grey LLP.
+If you would like to discuss this case further, please feel free to contact them directly at firstname.lastname@example.org or email@example.com or review their biographies at http://www.harpergrey.com.